-When visits do resume, they will almost certainly be different from those before the pandemic, at least at first.
-Nursing homes will need to take many steps to minimize the chance of further transmission of COVID-19, which has appeared in about 10,400 long-term care facilities, causing more than 52,000 deaths, according to data from the Kaiser Family Foundation.
+Where visits have resumed, they are very different from those before the pandemic.
+Nursing homes need to take many steps to minimize the chance of further transmission of COVID-19, which as of July 30 had appeared in about 14,000 long-term care facilities, causing nearly 63,000 deaths, according to data from the Kaiser Family Foundation.

-Recommendations issued May 18 by the federal Centers for Medicare and Medicaid Services (CMS) lay out benchmarks for state and local officials to use in determining when visitors can return and how to safeguard against fresh outbreaks when they do.
+The federal Centers for Medicare and Medicaid Services (CMS) has laid out benchmarks for state and local officials to use in determining when visitors can return and how to safeguard against fresh outbreaks when they do.
 The guidelines are broad and nonbinding, and there will be differences, from state to state and nursing home to nursing home, in when visits resume and on what terms.

 "Families need to have good communication with the facilities about what's going on in that facility,” says Lori Smetanka, executive director of the Consumer Voice, a nonprofit that advocates for the public on long-term care issues.
 “Are they following proper protocols?
 What are the expectations of the family or the staff?
 There needs to be really good communication and the setting of expectations so that everyone's on the same page."

-The federal agency is urging nursing homes to continue barring any visitation until they have gone at least 28 days without a new COVID-19 case originating on-site (as opposed to a facility admitting a coronavirus patient from a hospital).
-There are several other benchmarks to meet, too, including:
+The CMS guidelines urge nursing homes to continue restricting visitation until they have gone at least 28 days without a new COVID-19 case originating on-site (as opposed to a facility admitting a coronavirus patient from a hospital).
+They should meet several additional benchmarks, according to the federal agency.
+These include:

 - a decline in cases in the surrounding community;

 - the ability to provide all residents with a baseline COVID-19 test and all staff with weekly tests;

 - adequate supplies of personal protective equipment (PPE) and cleaning and disinfecting products; and